Ex-Husband Of Former ‘NCIS’ Star Pauley Perrette Says That She Was A ‘Stalker’ Who Harassed Him

 Former NCIS star Pauley Perrette has been in the news a lot lately, mainly because she’s been claiming that she was at the receiving end of a lot of physical and emotional abuse while she was employed by the hit CBS show, but an explosive claim from her now-ex-husband suggests that she’s not a victim of bad behavior, but a perpetrator.

-Sometime rock star Coyote Shivers — who used to be married to Bebe Buell — spoke to the Daily Mail and said that Pauley Perrette, to whom he was married from 2000 to 2006, stalked him, sent him handwritten death threats, and even climbed through his bedroom window to attack a now-ex-girlfriend.
+Rock star Coyote Shivers — who used to be married to Bebe Buell — spoke to the Daily Mail and said that Pauley Perrette, to whom he was married to from 2000 to 2006, stalked him, sent him handwritten death threats, and even climbed through his bedroom window to attack a now-ex-girlfriend.

 Shivers is now suing Perrette for personal injury damages, where he claimed that she threatened to label him a “stalker” if he didn’t comply with her requests to get back together.